Elanthoor

 Elanthoor (/ml/) is a village in Pathanamthitta district of the southern state of Kerala, India.
-Situated halfway between Kozhencherry and Pathanamthitta, the area was part of the Kingdom of Travancore presumably since 1820.
-This peaceful rural belt has a significant place in the history of the freedom movement of the country and has made notable contributions to the film industry.
-The name for the village has likely originated from the expression "Ellangalude Oor", shortened over time to become "Elanthoor".
-"Ellangalude Oor" would mean "aggravation of settlements" or a region of concentration of houses.
+Situated halfway between Kozhencherry and Pathanamthitta, including Elanthoor Several regions present-day Pathanamthitta and Alappuzha were originally part of the Kollam district were later added to the newly formed Pathanamthitta district upon its creation on 1 November 1982, the area historically was part of the Kingdom of Travancore and Venadu.

 Demographics

-As of the 2001 India census, Elanthoor had a population of 15,344 with 7135 males and 8209 females.
+As of the 2011 India census, Elanthoor had a population of 15,344 with 7135 males and 8209 females.

 Location

 Elanthoor is located between Pathanamthitta and Kozhencherry.
 The T. K. Road (Thiruvalla-Pathanamthitta-Kumbazha Road / SH - 07) connects Elanthoor to major towns.
 The village is easily accessible from the Main Eastern Highway passing through Pathanamthitta.